 Next up in the Ladies First series, we speak to Hayley Bauerlein, who hails from Hamilton, Ontario and documents some of her years of abuse in the restaurant industry.

-Interview may be edited for clarity and length.
-All photos, except cookbook cover by Libby Roach.
+The interview may be edited for clarity and length.
+All photos, except the cookbook cover by Libby Roach.